 - Drop mixture into a well oiled (I used a dab of extra virgin coconut oil) ~250mL (1 cup) oven safe ramekin.
 Top with banana slices.

 - Place in the preheated oven and bake for 24-26 minutes, or until a toothpick inserted comes out clean.
 My cakes were done at the 25 minute mark.

-note 1: I have not tried to make this cake vegan, but many readers have told me that subbing out the egg white for a flax egg (1 tbsp freshly ground flax + 2 tbsp warm water mixed and allowed to sit for 5 minutes) works well in other versions of my protein cakes.
+note 1: I have not tried to make this cake vegan, but many readers have told me that subbing out the egg white for a flax egg (1 tablespoon freshly ground flax + 2 tablespoon warm water mixed and allowed to sit for 5 minutes) works well in other versions of my protein cakes.

 note 2: I like my cakes with 10 drops of stevia, but it really comes down to personal preference.
-If you don’t like stevia, 1 tbsp of xylitol, palm sugar, date sugar, etc will work, too.
+If you don’t like stevia, 1 tablespoon of xylitol, coconut sugar, date sugar, etc will work, too.